HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Check that all furnace safety controls work properly

-- Inspect the gas piping and gas valve assembly
+- Inspect the gas piping and gas valve assembly for leaks

 - Check if vent connector pipes are securely fastened and supported